-When you spend a hefty portion of your waking hours connected to the ole' intertubes, whether for work or for play, all that commotion has a way of creeping into your inbox.
-It comes in bit by bit, until you're living an episode of Digital Hoarders.
-And for some of us, it's been building up for years.
+When you spend a hefty portion of your waking hours connected to the ole' intertubes, all that internet commotion has a way of creeping into your inbox until you're living an episode of Digital Hoarders.

-Pinterest is popular for the same reason Martha Stewart is famous – we like to admire the work of incredibly talented people with seemingly endless free time for crafts and secretly hope that they get hit by a bus.
-If I'm being honest, I'm just not that into it.
+Pinterest is popular for the same reason Martha Stewart is famous – we like to admire the work of talented people with seemingly endless free time for crafts and secretly hope that they get hit by a bus.
+Honestly, I'm just not that into it.
 But if you're an entrepreneur, you need to be on Pinterest.
 So what's a girl to do?
 This is my super simple strategy for managing Pinterest without hating your life.Read More